 How can employers halt the silent crisis surrounding men’s mental health?

-In recent years discussion around mental health has become more prominent.
-Public and celebrity figures are encouraging us to take action on our mental health.
+Discussions around mental health have become more open and celebrity figures are often seen encouraging us to take action on mental health issues.
 Phrases such as “it’s okay not to be okay” are helping to destigmatise talking about mental health.
 Likewise, more organisations are acknowledging their responsibility for employee wellbeing through mental health awareness days.

 It’s okay not to be okay